ahkscript/ASPDM/Specifications/NetworkAPI.md

 - By default, packages are sorted by modification date.

 ## Note
-- Packages are currently hosted @ `packs.aspdm.2fh.co` or `aspdm.2fh.co/packs`
+- Packages are currently hosted @ `aspdm.ahkscript.org/packs`
-- Packages that are waiting to be "validated" are stored @ `packs.aspdm.2fh.co/tmp` or `aspdm.2fh.co/packs/tmp`
+- Packages that are waiting to be "validated" are stored @ `aspdm.ahkscript.org/packs/tmp`